 Session One Site Visit Schedule

-Monday, July 8, Hancock Shaker Village, “Hands to Work: The Shaker Model of Christian Communalism & Enterprise, Hancock Shaker Village”
+Monday, July 8, Hancock Shaker Village, “Hands to Work: The Shaker Model of Christian Communalism and Enterprise, Hancock Shaker Village”

 Tuesday, July 9, New York State Library, “Shaker Education: So the Children Can ‘Pronounce Their Words More Proper and Consistant [sic]’”